EnderGamer6112/open-allscrape/CONTRIBUTING.md

 # Contributing to AllScrape Scraper

 Thank you for your interest in contributing to AllScrape Scraper!
 This document provides guidelines and instructions for contributing.
-We thank every type of contribute (Code changes, docs etc.)
+We appreciate every type of contribute (Code changes, docs etc.)

 ## License